Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

-Purely from a physics standpoint one might still ask: chirality pertains to spatial, and activity to temporal, asymmetry, so why study the two together?
-Here is one possible reason.
-In passive systems chirality tends not to reveal its presence in long-wavelength mechanical properties -- for example, the elastic and hydrodynamic properties of cholesteric liquid crystals at equilibrium map exactly to those of smectics \cite{lubensky1972hydrodynamics,radzihovsky2011nonlinear}.
+\paragraph{\mcm{Chirality is an asymmetry}} \SR{Chirality describes} the \textit{absence} of a symmetry.
+Asymmetry, in active systems, begets spontaneous motion and governs its direction. \SR{A pragmatic approach to chiral active systems thus emerges, through time-reversal-breaking stresses and currents constructed from local fields and their gradients, with an odd number of appearances of the Levi-Civita tensor.
+Chirality pertains to spatial, and activity to temporal, asymmetry.
+One reason to study the two together is that in} passive systems chirality tends not to reveal its presence in long-wavelength mechanical properties -- for example, the elastic and hydrodynamic properties of cholesteric liquid crystals at equilibrium map exactly to those of smectics \cite{lubensky1972hydrodynamics,radzihovsky2011nonlinear}.
 In \textit{achiral} systems with \textit{translational} order, active forces introduce terms whose form superficially resembles those already present in the corresponding passive systems \cite{maitra2019oriented}, or created by static external fields \cite{adhyapak2013live,kole2020active}.
 Taken together, however, the effects of chirality and activity can reinforce each other, with surprising consequences.
 Some of these can be seen in the sampling of results below, but we expect much richness from this interplay in future studies of chiral active matter.

-We begin with agent-based models without an ambient fluid.
-Circle walkers \cite{lowen2016chirality} provide a simple realization of chiral, polar active matter, and flocking models in which the heading of the particles turns at a constant rate \cite{liebchen2017collective} display enhanced order and, for rapid enough turning rate, micro-phase separation into coherently rotating domains with scale set by the turning radius.